matrix-org/matrix-spec-proposals/supporting-docs/howtos/client-server-migrating-from-v1.rst

   /events/:eventId

-However, if the client is aware of the room ID the event is in, it can use the ``/rooms/:roomId/context/:eventId`` request to fetch the event itself.
+However, if the client knows the room ID of the room that the event is in, it can use the ``/rooms/:roomId/context/:eventId`` request to fetch the event itself.
 By giving the ``limit`` parameter of ``0`` the client can save using extra bandwidth by actually returning additional context events around the requested one.

 Removed POST Endpoint
 =====================